IT 313 Advanced Application Development

 - This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be announced during the class and posted on the course announcements page.

-Java constants, datatypes, and variables.
+Java constants, data types, variables, basic calculations.
 Introduction to IntelliJ IDE.
 Control structures (if-else, switch, while, and for statements).
-Chapters 1, 2.